miguelperezcolom/javavsc/README.md

 The other reason to use c++ is performance, but this is something I think is a myth and I want to check by myself.

+This project is born to verify this last point.